tuimac/servertools/README.md

 ## How it works

-This application consist of Django Rest Framework.
+This application consist of Django Rest Framework which doesn't have models.
-This application have several APIs to get information from each resources like EC2 meta-data or Container Network Information.
+This application have several APIs to get information from each resources like EC2 meta-data or Container Network Interface Information and so on.
 Each APIs return information is formatted by JSON and just display it.

 If you want addtional information from different resources,